BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/housing/notebooks/README.md

 - **demographic-breakdown-district-7.ipynb**: Downloads, cleans and aggregates the demographic wise disaggregated information for District 7 owned vs. rented housing units.
 Prepared a final file to upload to LookerStudio for visualizations.

 - **income-restricted-housing.ipynb**: Analyzes income-restricted housing.
-Covers data cleaning, evaluates housing availability, and examines the impact of Section 8 benefits.
+Covers data cleaning, evaluates housing availability and growth, and examines the impact of Section 8 benefits.

 - **property-dataset-cleaning.ipynb**: Find coordinate for the property by matching the address fields to Boston SAM dataset and Boston ZIP Code shapefile.
 This file export a ready-to-use dataset called `property-cleaned.csv` in the `data` folder.